carpentries-incubator/geospatial-python/_episodes/12-vector-csv-to-shapefile.md

 - "How can I import CSV files as shapefiles in Python?"
 objectives:
 - "Import .csv files containing x,y coordinate locations as a GeoDataFrame."
-- "Export a spatial object to a .geojson file."
+- "Export a spatial object to a .shp file."
 keypoints:
 - "Know the projection (if any) of your point data prior to converting to a spatial object."
+- "This projection information can be used to convert a text file with spatial columns into a shapefile (or GeoJSON) with geopandas."

 ---
 ```python